Walleclipse/Walleclipse.github.io/_posts/2025-05-14-MotionSurvey.md

 website: https://trends-in-motion-prediction-2025.github.io/
 ---

-This survey revisits the generalization and deployability of motion prediction models, with an emphasis on the applications of robotics, autonomous driving, and human motion.
-It identifies a gap between current benchmark-driven research and real-world deployment, and proposes strategies to improve generalization and integration.
+Motion prediction powers everything from self-driving cars to collaborative robots—but why do models that ace benchmarks often struggle in the real world?
+This comprehensive survey digs into that gap.
+We examine the state of motion prediction across robotics, autonomous driving, and human motion analysis, revealing where current approaches fall short of deployment-ready performance.
+More importantly, we chart a path forward with concrete strategies for building predictors that actually generalize beyond test sets.